 - Is the geographic scope feasible?

-- Is the restriction limited to specific group of customers?
+- Is the restriction limited to a specific group of customers?

-Non-compete agreements are enforceable in Arkansas, however, it’s important to avoid overly broad language employers cannot defend in court.
-Here are a few FAQs that can help employers better understand how these agreements work in Arkansas:
+Non-compete agreements are enforceable in Arkansas.
+However, it’s important to avoid overly broad language that employers cannot defend in court.

 The amount of time you will be restricted depends on the time specified in the non-compete agreement.
 It won’t always continue after termination.

 Arkansas law does not specify a specific geographical limitation.
 However, individual agreements typically include a geographical scope coinciding with the interests of the business.
-Including this in the agreement may help employers defend their non-compete contracts when necessary.
-The agreement must specify the time and scope under which the agreement can be enforced.
-In any case, the agreement must relate to the company’s business interests and have a feasible geographic scope.
+The agreement must relate to the company’s business interests and have a feasible geographic scope.

 Below, you can download a free Arkansas Non-Compete Agreement template in PDF and Word format.